11 Shady Behaviors Of A Pathological Liar

 10. They have a history of deceptive behavior.

 With pathological liars, deception isn’t just an occasional slip; it’s a consistent pattern that forms a trail through their history.
-It’s like connecting the dots in retrospect – the little white lies, the grand fabrications, the subtle manipulations.
+You end up connecting the dots in retrospect – the little white lies, the grand fabrications, the subtle manipulations.
 Over time, these instances create a mosaic that reveals a chronic inclination towards dishonesty.
+Recognizing this pattern is crucial because it underscores the fact that their deceit is not situational, but ingrained.

 11. They tell lies to make themselves look better.

 Pathological liars often use deception not just to escape consequences or garner sympathy, but to paint themselves in a more favorable light.
 Their stories frequently cast them as the hero, the genius, the victim-turned-conqueror.
 It’s like they’re the protagonist of a novel they’re writing in real time, with each lie a tool to sculpt their idealized self-image.
+This self-aggrandizement serves multiple purposes: it can boost their ego, win admiration from people, or even cover up insecurities.

 close-link